Title and statement of responsibility area

 Name of creator

 The Society Promoting Environmental Conservation, or SPEC, was established in January, 1969 by Bernard Hagell, Dr. Robin Harger, John Haywood, Ralph Lundahl, Derrick Mallard, Gwen Mallard, Larry McConnell, John Stigant, Dr. A. Turnbull and others.
 On October 10, 1969 the organization was incorporated as the Canadian Scientific Pollution and Environmental Control Society of British Columbia, making it one of the oldest environmental organizations in Canada.
 SPEC is a non-profit charitable organization run by volunteers.
 SPEC was formed to promote the preservation of the environment through the provision of information intended to increase the public's awareness of environmental issues, conducting research and consulting with industry, labour, government and academic communities.
 SPEC functions through its membership and an elected Board of Directors.
-In December, 1969 SPEC opened its first office and information center in Burnaby.
+In December, 1969 SPEC opened its first office and information centre in Burnaby.
 SPEC was responsible for establishing the first recycling depots in BC, and for founding the Recycling Council of British Columbia, or RCBC in 1974.
-SPEC was succesful in helping to prevent the development of nuclear power plants on Vancouver Island as a member of the BC Know Nuclear Coalition.
+SPEC was successful in helping to prevent the development of nuclear power plants on Vancouver Island as a member of the BC Know Nuclear Coalition.
 SPEC participated in the Royal Commission of Inquiry into Uranium Mining (February 16, 1979 - February 27, 1980) opposing proposals to develop uranium mines in BC.
 In 1981 SPEC s name was changed to the Society Promoting Environmental Conservation, first suggested in 1979 by Vice-President Tony Pearse at the Annual General Meeting of that year.
 In August, 1981 SPEC established an energy information center at 2150 Maple Street to demonstrate energy saving methods and devices such as solar technology, and low energy lighting with funding support from the provincial and federal government.
-SPEC continues to occupy this building which includes the Vancouver Environmental Information Center and the City of Vancouver Compost Demonstration Gardens managed by the City Farmer.

 Scope and content

 Fonds consists of annual reports, budgets, meeting minutes, policies, correspondence, court records, proposals, research reports, publications, and subject files generated by SPEC in the course of carrying out its functions and activities.
-Arranged into the following series: administrative and financial records; board minutes and committee records; correspondence; court proceedings; directors files; projects, programs and events; reports, publications and newspapers; research and inquiry files; subject files.
+Arranged into the following series: administrative and financial records; board minutes and committee records; correspondence; court proceedings; directors files; projects, programs and events; reports, publications and newspapers; research and inquiry files; subject files and photographs.

 Immediate source of acquisition